-- C-1.1 Identify a Funding or Financing Mechanism for Rural Communities including a "Local Match" for Federal Grants. - C-1.2 Identify opportunities for Public Private Partnerships to finance/fund energy infrastructure projects in rural Alaska. - C-1.3 State of Alaska commit to sufficient capital budget funding for energy projects in rural Alaska.
+- C-1.1 Identify a Funding or Financing Mechanism for Rural Communities including a "Local Match" for Federal Grants. - C-1.2 Identify opportunities for Public Private Partnerships to finance/fund energy infrastructure projects in rural Alaska. - C-1.3 State of Alaska commit to sufficient capital budget funding for energy projects in rural Alaska, as identified by AEA, communities, or the Legislature.